 - When used with NFS and SMB -- the most common NAS protocols -- a user can copy and paste files or entire folders.

 - The IT department can easily manage these systems.

 Block I/O storage treats each file or folder as various blocks of smaller bits of data and distributes multiple copies of each block across the drives and devices in a SAN system.
 The benefits of this approach include the following:

 - Greater data reliability.
 Data can still be accessed if one drive or several drives fail.

 - Faster access.
 Files can be reassembled from the blocks closest to the user and don't need to pass through a hierarchy of folders.

-Object I/O storage treats each file as one object, like file I/O, and doesn't have a hierarchy of nested folders like block I/O. With object storage, all files or objects are put into a single, enormous data pool or flat database.
-Files are found based on the metadata that is already associated with the file or added by the object storage operating system.
+Object I/O storage treats each file as one object, like file I/O, but doesn't have a hierarchy of nested folders like block I/O. With object storage, all files or objects are put into a single, enormous data pool or flat database.
+Files are found based on the metadata associated with the file or added by the object storage OS.